TTUNEPH2025/GN/docs/FSGS.md

 ## **Definitions of Treatment Response**
   * Complete remission
      1. Reduction of proteinuria to <0.3g/d or PCR <300mg/d (or 30mg/mmol)
-     2. Stable serume Creatinine
+     2. Stable serum Creatinine
      3. Serum albumin >3.5 g/dL (or 35g/L)
-  * Partial REmission
+  * Partial Remission
      1. Reduction of proteinuria to 0.3-3.5g/d or PCR 300-3500mg/g (or 30-350mg/mmol)
-     2. decrease >50% from baseline
+     2. Decrease greaterthan 50% from baseline
   * Relapse
      1. Proteinuria of >3.5g/d or PCR >3500mg/d (or 350mg/mmol) after complete remission achieved
      2. Increase in proteinuria by >50% during partial remission